braillescreen/helpfulbgt/readme.md

 # Change Log:
 ## 12/23/19
-All of the scripts should ask if you would like to copy their results to the clipboard so you do not loo's anything on the clipboard.
+All of the scripts should ask if you would like to copy their results to the clipboard so you do not lose anything on the clipboard.

 ## 1/12/20:
 This readme is now up to date and it now documents more.